-Uniform and continuous easements must be provided along lot lines for utility service in accordance with Section 14 of the Henderson Municipal Code (HMC).
-Easements for water and sewer must be in accordance with the currently adopted versions of the Uniform Design and Construction Standards for Potable Water Systems (UDACS) and the Design and Construction Standards for Wastewater Collection Systems, respectively.
+- A. Utility Easements.
+Uniform and continuous easements must be provided along lot lines for utility service in compliance with Section 14 of the Henderson Municipal Code (HMC).
+Easements for water and sewer must comply with the currently adopted versions of the Uniform Design and Construction Standards for Potable Water Systems (UDACS) and the Design and Construction Standards for Wastewater Collection Systems, respectively.
 Easements for storm sewer lines must be at least 20 feet in width unless otherwise waived by the Public Works Parks and Recreation Director.
-Other utility easements (for other than water, sewer, and storm sewer lines) must be a minimum of five feet in width when abutting the street lot lines and at least three feet in width when abutting interior lot lines.
+Other utility easements (for other than water, sewer, and storm sewer lines) must be a minimum of five feet in width when abutting the street lot lines and at least three feet in width when abutting interior lot lines. - B. Emergency Access Easements.
+Emergency access easements must be at least 24 feet in width.
+Emergency access easements may not be divided by lot lines.
+In residential subdivisions, emergency access easements shall be common elements. - C. Cross-Access Easements.
+If a proposed subdivision will accommodate cross-access from abutting parcels or subdivisions, the developer may be required to dedicate a cross-access easement in a format determined by the City.
+Also see Section XX, Cross-Access Between Adjacent Uses.